 - Safety: Safety of principal is the foremost objective of the investment program.
 Investments of the City shall be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
-In order to achieve this objective, diversification is required to minimize credit and market risk and to reduce overall portfolio impact from potential losses on individual securities. - 2.
-Liquidity: The City's investment portfolio will remain sufficiently liquid to enable the City to meet all operating requirements, which might be reasonably anticipated.
+In order to achieve this objective, diversification is required to minimize credit and market risk and to reduce overall portfolio impact from potential losses on individual securities. - Liquidity: The City's investment portfolio will remain sufficiently liquid to enable the City to meet all operating requirements, which might be reasonably anticipated. - 3.
+Diversification: In order to supplement the safety objective, diversification is needed to minimize credit and market risk and to reduce overall portfolio impact from potential losses on individual securities.